 Well, it is debatable.
 Varied models have different specs, and you should always check the refrigerator’s handbook for this information.

-The optimal distance between an electric stove and a refrigerator is nine inches; but, in a small kitchen, the fridge can be as close as two inches away from electric burners.
+The optimal distance between an electric stove and a refrigerator is nine inches; but, in a small kitchen.
+The fridge can be as close as two inches away from electric burners.

 Aside from heat transfer, additional factors to consider include safety and convenience.
 There isn’t much room for frying pan handles to stretch out from the burner if the refrigerator is directly next to it.

-If the handle is extended across other burners, it may be too dangerous to hold in an emergency, such as a blazing pan of boiling oil.
+If the handle is extended across other burners.
+It may be too dangerous to hold in an emergency, such as a blazing pan of boiling oil.
 Many handles may melt or become very hot, posing a serious burn danger.

 A clumsy work environment is also created by the lack of space between the refrigerator and the stove.
-While there isn’t enough space between the handles of pots and pans, it’s tough to manage when numerous things are cooking at the same time.
+While there isn’t enough space between the handles of pots and pans.
+It’s tough to manage when numerous things are cooking at the same time.

 Now that you know almost every aspect with regard to complications precautionary measures in this regard.

-It is totally upto you now whether you should go for it or not!
+It is totally up to you now whether you should go for it or not!